 Dataset description

 BMS datasets store sensor data such as fluid temperature, power usage, flow rate, operational mode, solar radiation and outdoor temperature.
 Two datasets have been used: twenty-five weather stations from the Royal Netherlands Meteorological Institute (KNMI) [8] and BMS data of hundred-twenty residential Net-Zero energy houses.
-The NZEB BMS time series dataset contains data from 2019 and is supposed to have five-minute interval data measurements (105096 rows).
+The nZEB BMS time series dataset contains data from 2019 and is supposed to have five-minute interval data measurements (105096 rows).
 The KNMI dataset contains data from 2018 to 2020 and is measured at hourly intervals (17545 rows).
 The only change made to the datasets was converting the timestamps to Python Date Time objects.

 Columns selected for imputation